 There are 2 ways of dealing with this.
 Firstly, you can attempt to stop it, with restrictions, policies and sanctions.
 Although you may have some success in reducing shadow IT this way, it is a bit like herding cats.
 Just when you think you have got it sorted, someone will find another way of circumventing the controls and you will be back to square one.

-It would be better if both the issue and reharvesting of licenses was controlled from the outset to ensure non-compliance does not happen.
-A corporate app store will ensure that a license is only issued to a person requesting if you have one available, at a stroke preventing non-compliance.
+It would be better if both the issue and re-harvesting of licenses was controlled from the outset to ensure non-compliance does not happen.
+A corporate app store will ensure that a license is only issued to a person requesting if you have one available, which will prevent non-compliance of under-licensing.

 Similarly, you will have many licenses out there that are now not being utilized.
 An app store will enable you to automatically reclaim these unused licenses, allowing them to be recycled and avoiding the need for need for new purchases.